Cuban Roasted Chicken in a Dutch Oven is full of flavor. Get out your Dutch oven and roast a whole chicken for dinner! So delicious!

 My family loves chicken so I have some other favorite chicken dinners too.
 Try one for dinner!

-If you like rooking in a Dutch oven, take a look at my cookbook, The 5- Ingredient Dutch Oven Cookbook.
-It has plenty of comfort food recipes that are perfect for the upcoming fall and winter.
+If you like cooking in a Dutch oven, take a look at my cookbook, The 5- Ingredient Dutch Oven Cookbook.
+It has plenty of comfort food recipes that are perfect for the fall and winter.
+A dutch oven is actually perfect to make comfort food all year round.
 It will make cooking dinner so easy!

 Cuban Roasted Chicken in a Dutch Oven

 - 2 Tablespoons Cuban seasoning I used McCormick